-- Mr. Spodek and his affiliates own, directly or indirectly, a substantial beneficial interest in our company. - Conflicts of interest may exist or could arise in the future between the interests of our stockholders and the interests of holders of units in our Operating Partnership. - Our charter contains certain provisions restricting the ownership and transfer of our stock.

-- We could increase our equity issuance without stockholder approval. - Certain provisions of the Maryland General Corporation Law could inhibit changes of control. - Certain provisions of our Operating Partnership may delay or prevent unsolicited acquisitions of us. - Tax protection agreements may limit our ability to sell or otherwise dispose of certain properties and may require our Operating Partnership to maintain certain debt levels that otherwise would not be required. - Our Board of Directors may change our strategies, policies and procedures without stockholder approval, and we may become more highly leveraged, which may increase our risk of default under our debt obligations. - Our rights and the rights of our stockholders to take action against our directors and officers are limited. - We are a holding company with no direct operations, and the interests of our stockholders are structurally subordinated to all liabilities and obligations of our Operating Partnership and its subsidiaries. - Our Operating Partnership may issue additional OP Units to third parties without the consent of our stockholders.
+- Mr. Spodek and his affiliates own, directly or indirectly, a substantial beneficial interest in our company. - Conflicts of interest may exist or could arise in the future between the interests of our stockholders and the interests of holders of units in our Operating Partnership. - Our charter contains certain provisions restricting the ownership and transfer of our stock. - We could increase our equity issuance without stockholder approval. - Certain provisions of the Maryland General Corporation Law could inhibit changes of control. - Our choice of venue for certain types of actions and proceedings may limit our stockholders' ability to obtain a favorable judicial forum for disputes with us or our directors, officers or employees. - Certain provisions of our Operating Partnership may delay or prevent unsolicited acquisitions of us. - Tax protection agreements may limit our ability to sell or otherwise dispose of certain properties and may require our Operating Partnership to maintain certain debt levels that otherwise would not be required. - Although we are no longer an "emerging growth company," we are still a "smaller reporting company," with reduced disclosure requirements. - Our Board of Directors may change our strategies, policies and procedures without stockholder approval, and we may become more highly leveraged, which may increase our risk of default under our debt obligations. - Our rights and the rights of our stockholders to take action against our directors and officers are limited. - We are a holding company with no direct operations, and the interests of our stockholders are structurally subordinated to all liabilities and obligations of our Operating Partnership and its subsidiaries. - Our Operating Partnership may issue additional OP Units to third parties without the consent of our stockholders.